 While in Ho Chi Minh City, which has been described as the vibrant economic center of the rising dragon that FORBES estimates as less than 10 years behind China, attendees enjoyed three days of networking, activities, company and cultural tours, talks and round table discussions by industry experts and leaders.
 The event culminated with the Class of 2019 VEMBA cohort graduation celebration.

-“We are delighted with the many connections, thoughtful exchange of ideas and potential business opportunities spurred in Vietnam,” said Vance Roley, dean of the Shidler College of Business and interim dean of the School of Travel Industry Management.
+“We are delighted with the many connections, thoughtful exchange of ideas and potential business opportunities spurred in Vietnam,” said Vance Roley, dean of the Shidler College of Business.
 “Taking feedback from our global network of alumni, as well as their strong desire to make global business connections, we felt it was important to bring this vision to life.
 Ho Chi Minh City was the perfect venue for alumni to convene and hear speakers from across Asia and the United States.”

 Company tours were hosted by Medovations Vietnam, a member of the Diversatek group of privately held medical technology companies, as well as Fluid Power & Controls/The Pan Food Factory, a manufacturer of solenoids and solenoid-controlled valves, used in emergency door locking systems, liquid dispensing industries, hospital and medical industries and more.
 Jonathan Moreno and TraMy Nguyen, CEOs of these two companies, are VEMBA alumni.
 Along with Shidler Asian Field Study students, summit attendees received an insider’s look at the company’s manufacturing processes, distribution and operations.
 The cultural tour was held at Aoi Dai Garment Museum, where guests learned about the traditional Vietnamese dress, as well as its long and celebrated history.